 Due to our business nature, the Group produces minimal hazardous waste in its daily operation.
 Thus, no data was recorded in relation to hazardous waste during the Reporting Year.
 Furthermore, non-hazardous waste produced by the Group mainly includes ordinary office waste, such as used stationery and paper.
 The Group advocates conservation and environmental protection and promotes recycling of reuseable items.
 It reminds employees to reduce non-hazardous waste arising from daily work and avoid paper use by delivering digital file through e-mail.
 The Group adopts electronic communication software as its principal channel of contact during daily operation.
 All internal notice is issued through e-mail instead of printing.
 The Group also implements double-sided printing to utilise resources more efficiently.
 We opt for refillable types of office stationery as far as possible and avoid straight replacement of stationery items.
+The Group ensures that non-hazardous waste is disposed, collected, and processed in a proper and legal manner.
+As for office wastes, the Group purchases products with improved recyclability, higher recycled content, reduced packaging materials and greater durability.
+Employees are also reminded to recycle old computer products and other electrical or electronic products as far as possible.

-Statistics in respect of office waste paper generated in the course of operation during the Reporting Year and the corresponding year in 2020 are set out below:
+Statistics in respect of office waste paper generated in the course of operation during the Reporting Year and the corresponding year in 2021 are set out below:

-Amount (kg) 2021 Amount (kg) 2020
+Amount (kg) Amount (kg)

+2022 2021

-Non-hazardous waste 541.42 347.50
+Non-hazardous waste 430.10 541.42

-Intensity (kg/Revenue HK\$ Million) 4.48 1.35
+Intensity (kg/Revenue HK\$ Million) 2.55 4.48